-- 1. Increased pain at the wound site
+- 1. Increased pain at wound site or in your leg,

-- 2. Redness or swelling around the wound or spreading out from the wound
+- 2. Redness or swelling around the wound or spreading out,

-- 3. Warmth around the wound site
+- 3. Warmth around the wound site,

-- 4. Foul odor from the wound after you have cleaned it
+- 4. Foul odor from wound after you have cleaned it,

-- 5. Change in colour or amount of drainage
+- 5. Change in colour or amount of drainage,

-- 6. Fever, chill or nausea
+- 6. Fever chills or nausea,

+- 7. New skin tears.

-I am Ready for Discharge.
-What do I Need to Know?
+I am Ready for Discharge: What do I Need to Know?

-There will come a time when you and your nurse agree that it is time to discharge you from nursing services because your wound is closed or because you now have all the skill you need to look after it yourself.
+You and your nurse have agreed that it is time to discharge you from the home care program because your wound is closed or because you now have all the skill you need to look after it yourself.

-There is still a lot going on under the surface.
+There is still a lot going on under the surface of your wound.
 It can take up to 2 years for your wounded area to get back its strength.
 Even then it won't be as strong as it was before your injury because the new tissue is scar tissue and doesn't have all the characteristics of uninjured skin.

-Always protect the area from pressure, trauma and other forms of injury.
+Always protect your skin from pressure, bumping and bruising, temperature extremes and other forms of injury.